aneeshsharma/DiscordAudioShare-Linux/README.md

 ## Usage

 When running `discordaudioshare`, a prompt shows up asking you to select an application.
-You can select the application you want to share audio of from there. **Make sure the application is playing audio before selecting**.
+You can select the application you want to share audio of from there.
+- **Make sure the application is playing audio before selecting**.
 If the application isn't playing any audio, nothing would happen.
+- **You should be in a discord call** before using this

 Running `discordaudioshare` again would stop sharing audio.